 Sallos The Fun Loving Crocodile

-From the early writings, it was clear that the masters did not fear this particular spirit, the nineteenth listed
+From the early writings, it was clear that the masters did not fear this particular spirit.

 The sigil for Sallos suggests that he takes the form of an animal with four legs.